egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

     -V +52w \
     host_rsa_key
 ```
-SIDEBAR:  I had to rename `my-enterprise-root-ca` by adding a `privatekey.pem` filetype to denote that it is a private key and that it is a PEM-styled file.
+SIDEBAR: Had to rename `my-enterprise-root-ca` by adding a `privatekey.pem` filetype to denote a private key and is a PEM-styled file.

-alternatively, you can do this:
+Instead, you can do this:
 ```bash
 ssh-keygen -s /etc/ssh/ca \
      -I "$(hostname --fqdn) host key" \